Gian0206/Matrix_transpose/README.md

 # Matrix_transpose
 ___transpose___
-The purpose of this fuction is educational
+The purpose of this fuction is educational.
 It show in his code how a matrix transpose is done following the formal definition